 1978: Mark Robson, Canadian-born director whose movies included "Peyton Place" and "Valley of the Dolls," dies of a heart attack at 64.

 1977: Abner Biberman, U.S. actor and director who appeared in "His Girl Friday" and directed "The Virginian," "Gunsmoke," and "Voyage to the Bottom of the Sea," dies at 68.

 1965: Ira Louvin, U.S. singer and mandolin player who, with his brother Charlie, performed as the Louvin Brothers, pioneers in the country music genre called "close harmony," dies in a car accident at 41.

 Grand Ole Opry stars of the 1950s and '60s, the Louvin Brothers were known for their distinctive "close harmony" singing, with Ira Louvin on high tenor and mandolin and his brother Charlie on lead vocals and guitar.
 Their tempestuous relationship as brothers and as bandmates – and Ira's occasional bad behavior – brought their partnership to an end in 1963, when Charlie started a solo career.
 Read more

 1964: Edgar Barrier, U.S. actor who appeared with Orson Welles in "Macbeth" and "Journey Into Fear," dies of a heart attack at 57.

 1960: Mahlon Hamilton, U.S. film actor who was a leading man during the silent era, dies of cancer at 80.

-1947: Bugsy Siegel, U.S. gangster who was a member of the Luciano crime family and a driving force behind the development of the Las Vegas Strip, is shot to death at 41.
+1947: Benjamin "Bugsy" Siegel, U.S. gangster who was a member of the Luciano crime family and a driving force behind the development of the Las Vegas Strip, is shot to death at 41.